hyunyoung2/Hyunyougn2_Natural_Language_Processing_Lab/Python3/Tutorial/Command_Line_Argument/README.md

-# Commandline arguments of python
+# HOW TO Make Commandline Arguments Of Python

  I tested the tutorial of argparse module in python.